NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

  - Add `Real64 DesignReturnFlowFrac`
  - Add to IDD and input processing

+#### DataAirLoop.hh
+*1/11/2017 - Done*

+ - Add `Real64 DesReturnFrac`
- - Also add to DataAirLoop::AirLoopFlow (because this is what's used primarily in CalcZoneMassBalance below)
+ - Added here because this is what's used primarily in CalcZoneMassBalance below, used slightly different name to avoid confusion.

 ### 4. Revise return air flow and air loop flow balance calculations
+**NOT DONE YET**
+*2/19/2017  - At this point, added design return frac, but that's all basically.*

 #### ZoneEquipmentManager::CalcZoneMassBalance ####
 This function will be refactored into multiple smaller functions reflecting the steps outlined in the above NFP section plus other sections currently in this function:

   - Initialize values to zero
   - Sum zone inlet, exhaust, and mixing flows